- KATALOG 2002-2020

 A camera.
 Haven’t seen them for quite a while, she thought.
 I do not want company or to meet anybody I have to hold a conversation with, and I have no money.
 It’s embarrassing to meet people when you are broke.

-She translated the name of the place automatically.
+She translated the names of places automatically.
 She believed in a hidden significance behind names.
 (True, most names are tales of long gone times.)

 The wind blew harder and took hold of her shawl.
 The shawl blew to his feet.
 She hid.